Spiewart/gouthelper/gouthelper/markdown/goalurates/about.md

 ## <span id="about">About</span>

-The GoalUrate is a decision aid tool that determines what the goal uric acid is for a patient with gout who is on or initiating urate-lowering therapy.
-It is essentially how low providers should aim for the patient's uric acid to be when adjusting the dose of urate-lowering therapy.
+The GoalUrate is a decision aid tool that determines what the goal uric acid is for a patient with gout who is on or initiating urate-lowering therapy ([ULT](/treatments/about/ult/)).
+It is essentially how low providers should aim for the patient's uric acid to be when adjusting the dose of ULT.

 ---